MElbahluan23/Java-UML-Projects/TitanicProjectUsingSmile/Read this Note First.md

-This Project i`m just trying to use SMILE Package to Make End-End prjoect not to make good data prediction or good accurcy
+This Project i`m just trying to use SMILE Package to Make End-End prjoect by following this step:

+Business understanding
+Data understanding
+Data preparation
+Modeling
+Evaluation
+Deployment

+                        "Not to make good data prediction or good accurcy"